dramsington-callibrity/drone-kaniko-helm-tutorial/README.md

   DRONE_GITHUB_CLIENT: "<github-oauth-client-id>"
 ```
 Enter in the GitHub OAuth Client ID and save the file.
 Optionally, uncomment and enter in any GitHub Organizations that apply.
 You might notice that `DRONE_HOST` is commented out.
 We'll see to that once we have an external IP.
->**DISCLAIMER**: You should really endeavour to put this cluster behind a firewall and not expose it to the open internet unless you're going to secure it with a SSL cert.
+>**DISCLAIMER**: You should really endeavor to put this cluster behind a firewall and not expose it to the open internet unless you're going to secure it with a SSL cert.
 There are ways to do this but it is outside the scope of this tutorial.

 To deploy Drone, simply:
 ```shell